 After Royce’s domination in the tournament – and following ones as well – the world took to BJJ, unfamiliar martial art at the time, and never looked back.
 Mixed Martial-Arts(MMA) was born from this competition and many studios that teach MMA make BJJ the foundation to their training.

-The Importance of Understanding Ground Fighting
+Understanding Ground Fighting

 A popular statistic is thrown around by practitioners of BJJ that supposedly comes from the Los Angeles Police Department were a study conducted and found that 95% of fights end on the ground.
 This has very little factual evidence to be found when searching the internet, but still none the less, you will hear it in the BJJ circles.